lucemans/show/blockchain/slides.md

 <!--
 But instead of it being hosted on github or somewhere, its stored decentralized, (so its just a bunch of computers that all agree on the current state)
 So thats what we call "consensus", and that is a whole other rabbithole to dive into, and it differs from chain to chain, but in general, lets just assume, everything magically communicates with everything.
+Somehow magically just libp2p or something idk
 -->

 ---